 This should be your no.1 priority when it comes to providing your audience with a high-quality experience.
 The more you personalize your interaction with them, the bigger your chances to build a loyal and happy database.

-Luckily, technology works in our favour and, among other very cool stuff, it gifted us with some smart personalization tools.
-Built on artificial intelligence, these tools use complex algorithms to track the user’s journey from the very beginning and collect valuable information about their behaviour and preferences.
+Luckily, the technology works in our favor and, among other very cool stuff, it gifted us with some smart personalization tools.
+Built on artificial intelligence, these tools use complex algorithms to track the user’s journey from the very beginning and collect valuable information about their behavior and preferences.